 here, there, everywhere… on the outside, looking inside

-self identity: writer, poet, screenwriter, storyteller, novelist, mystery writer, visual artist, audio artist, film maker, photographer, musician, lyricist, composer, artist, polymath, animal behaviorist, amateur psychologist, editor, illustrator, animal whisperer, professional psychotherapy client: an emotional, psychological, physical and spiritual confessional. an adventure “down the rabbit hole.” every session is an excursion in astonishment and exploraton, mining the depths of the soul and ripping out the demons. exorcising the harm within the wounded child.
+self identity: writer, poet, screenwriter, storyteller, novelist, mystery writer, visual artist, audio artist, film maker, photographer, musician, lyricist, composer, artist, polymath, animal behaviorist, amateur psychologist, editor, illustrator, animal whisperer, professional psychotherapy client: an emotional, psychological, physical and spiritual confessional. an adventure “down the rabbit hole.” every session is an excursion in astonishment and exploration, mining the depths of the soul and ripping out the demons. exorcising the harm within the wounded child.

 student: psychology: bipolar disorder, depression, personalities, hypomania, shame, emotions: anger, joy, laughter, love, jealousy, passion, fear, rage, pain. attachment, suicide, grief, introversion, highly sensitive persons, addiction, sleep disorders, childhood sexual abuse, physical abuse, separation anxiety, transference, trauma, detachment, countertransference, repression, guilt, agoraphobia, panic disorder, anxiety disorder, obsessive/compulsive disorder, racing thoughts, neurosis, psychosis, hallucinations, grandiosity.